seyeddanesh/programming_task/README.md

+# Simple Programming Task
+This is a repository for simple coding task, exploring the participants ability to program in Python, and manipulate image data.

 # Introduction
 The purpose of this exercise is to check that you can perform tasks using Python and numpy.
 The exercise has a core part and optional extras.
 Completing the core part only is absolutely fine.
 If, however, if you are enjoying the task and have spare time (we know that people are busy and not